 Coffee has supposedly been around since about 1200 A.D., and sex has been with us since we began procreating.
 So it only makes sense that there would be some link between coffee and sex.
 And there are in fact many links; some in ways you did not even imagine.
 It seems that women at one point blamed coffee for everything from homosexuality, to lack of virility.
-Eventually it was praised for it’s sexual performance enhancing capabilities, among other benefits.
-And these beliefs were held in times where medical and scientific practices were questionable at best.
-However, modern day studies and surveys suggest that coffee and sex still are linked, and important on the minds of both young adults and the elderly alike.
-Even big name coffee companies are getting in on the action.
+Eventually, it was praised for its sexual performance-enhancing capabilities, among other benefits.
+And these beliefs were held in times when medical and scientific practices were questionable at best.
+However, modern-day studies and surveys suggest that coffee and sex still are linked, and important in the minds of both young adults and the elderly alike.
+Even big-name coffee companies are getting in on the action.
 Read on for all the details.

 Venice and Turkey – Coffee Turns Men Homosexual?

 A Venetian ambassador to Turkey back in 1571 wrote back home and basically said that coffee caused men to become homosexuals.
 He saw Turkish men going to bathhouses (where coffee was served), and into coffee houses absent of women.
 And soldiers were considered to be homosexual because of their coffee drinking habits.
 Along with that, there was an idea back then that you could actually change your sexuality, your body, and even your genitalia (a penis would slowly shrink and turn inside out, creating a vagina) by drinking or eating certain drinks or foods.
 So logically, coffee caused men to become homosexuals, and perhaps even turn into women if given enough time.
 Thankfully, to the delight of many coffee-drinking men, this never happened.